Hoecker-Lab/pocketoptimizer/README.rst

 The former is useful for automatized pipelines while the latter is helpful for going through every step separately.
 Jupyter is already part of the ``pocketoptimizer`` environment and does not need be installed.
 Jupyter can be opened in two different ways:

-* `Jupyter-Lab <https://jupyterlab.readthedocs.io/en/stable/>`_: the newest framework.
-   Includes several functionalities such as file previews and table formatting and access to Jupyter Notebooks and consoles.
-   It can be opened by typing jupyter-lab in the command line.
-* `Jupyter-Notebook <https://jupyter-notebook.readthedocs.io/en/stable/>`_: the older version.
-   Has only access to the notebook functionality, but is more stable and tested.
-   It can be opened by typing jupyter-notebook in the command line.

-Both can be used in the same way to write Python scripts.
-By typing either of the commands in the commandline a local server is opened in your browser.

 ``jupyter-lab``